Luca1272/Luca1272/README.md

 # 💫 About Me:
 Hello!
-I'm Luca, a Computer Science and Artificial Intelligence student at the University of Technology Sydney (UTS), with a strong focus on full-stack and software development, AI/ML, and cybersecurity.
+I'm Luca, an Artificial Intelligence student at the University of Technology Sydney (UTS), I transferred after studying a Computing Science degree for 1.5 years at the University of Aberdeen.
+I have a strong focus on full-stack and software development, AI/ML, and cybersecurity.
 I am passionate about building innovative projects that are both challenging and impactful.

 ## 🌐 Socials: